Milnor Invariants and Twisted Whitney Towers: Twisted Whitney towers and gropes

 \subsection{Dyadic gropes and their associated trees}

 This subsection reviews and fixes some basic grope terminology.
-We take a slightly different (but compatible) approach to defining gropes from that given in section~\ref{subsec:intro-k-slice} of the introduction.
-It will suffice to work with \emph{dyadic} gropes, i.e.~gropes whose higher stages are all genus one; these correspond to split Whitney towers (section~\ref{subsec:split-w-towers}) and gropes in $4$--manifolds can always be modified to be dyadic by Krushkal's ``grope splitting'' operation \cite{Kr}.
+It will suffice to work with \emph{dyadic} gropes, i.e.~gropes whose higher stages are all genus one; these correspond to split Whitney towers (Section~\ref{subsec:split-w-towers}), and gropes in $4$--manifolds can always be modified to be dyadic by Krushkal's ``grope splitting'' operation \cite{Kr}.

 A {\em dyadic grope} $G$ is a $2$-complex constructed by the following method: \begin{enumerate} \item Start with a compact orientable connected surface of any positive genus, called the {\em bottom stage} of $G$, and choose a symplectic basis of circles on this bottom stage surface. \item Attach punctured tori to any number of the basis circles and choose hyperbolic pairs of circles on each attached torus. \item Iterate the second step a finite number of times, i.e.~attach punctured tori to any number of previously chosen basis circles that don't already have a torus attached to them, and choose hyperbolic circle-pairs for these new tori. \end{enumerate} The attached tori are the {\em higher stages} of $G$, and at each iteration in the construction tori can be attached to circles in any stage.
 The basis circles in all stages of $G$ that do not have a torus attached to them are called the {\em tips} of $G$.